Asymptotic Normality for Multivariate Random Forest Estimators: Model Setup and Assumptions

+Each of the two methods above involves two separate rounds of randomization: first, a random variable encoding the decision to split randomly is made (i.e., the coin or the random variable $Q$), and second, the splitting axis is then determined.
+Intuitively, our cyclic splitting assumption above forgoes the second randomization step: in doing so, the variance of the number of times that any coordinate is chosen is reduced.
+Importantly, the variance will depend only on $\delta$ and not on $p$, which we will exploit in our proofs.

 \begin{assumption}[The Splitting Algorithm is $(\alpha, k)$-Regular] There exists some $\alpha \in (0, 1/2)$ such that whenever a split occurs in a node with $m$ sample points, the two hyper-rectangles contains at least $\alpha m$ many points each.
-Moreover, splitting ceases at a node only if the node contains less than $2k-1$ points for some $k$.
-In particular, this implies that $\Var T$ has bounded entries, since the number of points in each terminal node is bounded above. \end{assumption} As shown in \cite{Wager2015AdaptiveCO}, this implies that with all but exponentially small probability, the splitting axis also shrinks by a factor between $\alpha$ and $1-\alpha$.
+Moreover, splitting ceases at a node only when the node contains less than $2k-1$ points for some $k$. \end{assumption} This key assumption is carried over from \cite{crf} and contains two requirements.
+The first requires that no split may produce a halfspace containing too few observations, i.e., that both halfspaces are large when measured the by count of observations.
+As shown in \cite{Wager2015AdaptiveCO}, this implies that with exponentially small complementary probability, the splitting axis shrinks by a factor between $\alpha$ and $1-\alpha$, so that both halfspaces also large in Euclidean volume (with high probability).

-The following assumption is specific for our model.
-The first specifies that the \emph{potential} splits do not depend on the data; in practice, this is ``essentially'' without loss of generality as the domain of $X$ is fixed.
-For example, the assumption is satisfied if all splits occur at indices that lie on a specified grid, e.g., points which can be represented by a 64-bit floating point number.
-In keeping with the $(\alpha, k)$ regularity assumption above, we also assume that no potential split may split the splitting axis by more than a proportion $\alpha$.

-\begin{assumption}[Predetermined Splits] The potential splits at each node does not depend on the realizations of the data.
-Furthermore, the number of potential splits at each node is finite, and each potential split shrinks the length of the corresponding axis by at most $\alpha$. \end{assumption} We will also require other assumptions regarding the ``stability'' of splits; these assumptions will be introduced later.
-Finally, we follow \cite{crf} and place the following distributional assumptions on the data generating process. \begin{assumption}[Distributional Assumptions on $(X,Y)$] The covariate $X$ is distributed on the $[0,1]^p$ with a density that is bounded away from zero and infinity; without loss of generality, we may assuem that $X$ is uniformly distributed on the $p$-dimensional hypercube.